0xPolygonMiden/air-script/docs/src/description/organization.md

 - Start with a letter.
 - End with a newline.

-Besides the name declaration, library modules may contain definitions of constants, evaluators, and periodic columns.
+Besides the name declaration, library modules my contain definitions of constants, evaluators, and periodic columns.
 Constants and evaluators defined in a library module may be imported by a root or other library modules.

+Library modules inherit buses declarations of the root module.
+That is, evaluators defined in a library module can reference buses declared in the root module.

 ## Importing evaluators
 A module can import constants and evaluators from library modules via a `use` statement.
 For example: